Join us live for Church Online in 60m 00s • Watch Now »

 Share This Article

-Inviting someone to church can feel intimidating.
-Even if you’re close with the person you’re inviting (sometimes especially if you’re close to them!) the fear of rejection, negative stigmas around church, and concern about coming across as “weird” can keep us from making the ask.
 But at the end of the day, the eternal life of the person we’re inviting is more important than our discomfort.
 Still, it helps to go into it with a plan!
 Check out 5 simple ways that you can invite your “one” to join you.

 1. Send a text

-A text invite is one of the simplest ways to invite someone to join you for church.
-It gives you and the person you’re inviting time and space to think about the invite and the response, and sometimes it may even be easier on the invitee to say yes!
-And just because it’s a text doesn’t mean it can’t be heartfelt—take time to craft your text message, and let the person know how much you’d love to have them join you.
+A text invite is one of the simplest ways to invite someone to join you at church.
+It gives you and the person you’re inviting time and space to think about the invite and the response, and sometimes it may make it easier for the person you're inviting to say yes!

 2. Use social media

-If you follow LCBC on Facebook and Instagram, another easy way to send an invite is to Direct Message them a post from our account or tag them in a comment on a post.
 We strive to create engaging social content that also gives helpful information that will encourage someone to join you on the weekend or for an event.
 Check out our social channels and send a post that speaks to your heart, or one that you know will speak to theirs!

 3. Bring it up in conversation